helensz98/Interactive-Lab-Hub/Lab 1/README.md

 Present your idea to the other people in your breakout room.
 You can just get feedback from one another or you can work together on the other parts of the lab.
 **Summarize feedback you got here.**

-I did not finalize on the choice of design by the end of the class, so I did not get feedback from people in my breakout room.
+I did not finalize my plan by the end of the class, so I did not get feedback from people in my breakout room.
 However, I did ask my friends how they feel like about this idea (not from CT).
 Some of them wondered whether it's best to set up the light on the wrist, since it implies that user will need to hold her/his hand up all the time to check the light.
 However, we did not come up with a better solution.

 ## Part B. Act out the Interaction